 Hard-copy files of administrative/fiscal records are maintained in file cabinets, with locks, in the offices of coalition staff.
 If time permits, in case of a disaster, pertinent files would be boxed up, labeled, and transported to a designated, secure off-site location.

 If the hard copy of records (to include fiscal and programmatic) were destroyed, the coalition would determine which, if any records, remained.
 After this has been determined, the coalition would begin to recreate the information destroyed from computer data management systems and hard copies of data maintained by the contractor and other collaborating agencies.
 Records could also be recreated using older electronic data on compact disks maintained by previous vendors as well as bank statements and grantors.
-An additional source from which records could be recreated is OEL.
+An additional source from which records could be recreated is DEL.

 To ensure adequate reproduction of records, the ELCFV maintains on-site records storage for payroll and employee files at the main office in fire/waterproof file cabinets/safes.

 The ELCFV maintains provider and client files electronically and has standard daily backup procedures for all critical information systems.
-OEL’s Information Technology Services Unit also has standard daily backup procedures for all critical information systems at the state level.
+DEL’s Information Technology Services Unit also has standard daily backup procedures for all critical information systems at the state level.

 II-11 Delineation of Mission-Essential Functions

-In the event the capacity of the ELCFV is such it cannot respond to the needs of customers or deliver crucial services, the ELCFV’s function will revert to OEL until alternative service providers can be established.
+In the event the capacity of the ELCFV is such it cannot respond to the needs of customers or deliver crucial services, the ELCFV’s function will revert to DEL until alternative service providers can be established.
 Attached is a list of potential alternative service providers to be considered under such situations (Attachment 5).

 II-12 Warning Conditions